japila-books/apache-spark-internals/docs/rdd/checkpointing.md

 # RDD Checkpointing

-*RDD Checkpointing* is a process of truncating rdd:spark-rdd-lineage.md[RDD lineage graph] and saving it to a reliable distributed (HDFS) or local file system.
+*RDD Checkpointing* is a process of truncating [RDD lineage graph](lineage.md) and saving it to a reliable distributed (HDFS) or local file system.

 There are two types of checkpointing: